rahidelvi/www/index.md

 subclass: 'post page'
 ---

+☝

-☝ Thanks for visiting my little spot on the web.
-Here you’ll find a few links to what I’ve been posting to Instagram, Twitter and LinkedIn, _and_ a whole bunch of other links from stuff I'm up to on the web.
-Lots of ways to get in touch.
+Thanks for visiting my little spot on the web.
+Here you’ll find a few links to what I’ve been posting to Instagram, Twitter and LinkedIn, _and_ a whole bunch of links from stuff I've been to on the web.

 My thoughts on online privacy was naively [this][1] and lately mixed with [this][2].